 Some of my best friendships ever came about as a direct result of my being a solo traveller.

 2. The World Won’t Seem as Scary

-From the comfort of our living rooms, the world can often seem like a big and scary place, but when you travel alone, you soon realise that it isn’t half as big and scary and you once believed.
+From the comfort of our living rooms, the world can often seem like a big and scary place, but one of the advantages of travelling alone is that you soon realise that it isn’t half as big and scary and you once believed.

-It doesn’t take long to realise that actually, it isn’t so difficult to make yourself understood in a foreign country or to get from A to B, and that wherever you go, people are generally kind and willing to help you out if you find yourself in a pickle!
+It doesn’t take long to realise that actually, it isn’t so difficult to make yourself understood in a foreign country or to get from A to B, and that people are generally kind and willing to help you out if you find yourself in a pickle!